Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Explanations using Hilbert-Schmidt Independence Criterion

 \subsection{Implementation of the method}

 A summary of the whole attribution method is provided in Algorithm \ref{alg:hsic}.
 The computation of $\mathcal{H}^p_i$ is $O(p^2)$ but it is possible to vectorize it using any library optimized for tensor operations (e.g. tensorflow).
 As a result, the computation time of $\mathcal{H}^p_i$ is negligible compared to that of the $p$ forward passes.
-Furthermore, we implemented a sampling based on Latin Hypercube Sampling \cite{latin_hypercube_sampling}, a Quasi Monte Carlo (QMC) method designed to efficiently fill the input space in Monte Carlo integration.
+Furthermore, we implemented a sampling based on Latin Hypercube Sampling \cite{latin_hypercube_sampling}, a Quasi-Monte Carlo (QMC) method designed to efficiently fill the input space in Monte Carlo integration.
+Once the grid of $\mathcal{H}^p_i$ is obtained, we use a bilinear upsampling to be able to apply it to the image.